 -

-Our eighth and last article of a tax incentives series updates the Opportunity Zone Program, which was originally adopted in Puerto Rico on May 14, 2019 by Act 21-2019.
+The program was originally adopted in Puerto Rico on May 14, 2019 by Act 21-2019.

 As discussed on our first issue, Act 60-2019 (known as the Incentives Code, referred to as the “Act”) codifies all the incentives granted throughout decades with the objective of adopting a comprehensive tool of economic development.
 The Act revokes Act 21-2019, and simultaneously adopts a similar set of incentives we discuss below.
-For a complete discussion on the US Opportunity Zones Regime, please access here.

 Brief background: Opportunity Zones